-- (h) The auditor or audit firm: - (i) Establishes appropriate policies or procedures that ensure that the auditor's or audit firm's personnel and any other individuals whose services are placed at the statutory auditor's or audit firm's disposal or under the auditor's or audit firm's control, and who are directly involved in audit activities, have appropriate knowledge and experience for the duties assigned; and - (ii) Has in place adequate remuneration policies, including profit-sharing policies, providing sufficient performance incentives to secure audit quality, including provision that the amount of revenue that the auditor or firm derives from providing non-audit services to the audited entity shall not form part of the performance evaluation and remuneration of any person involved in, or able to influence the carrying out of, the audit. - (i) For each audit of financial statements, the firm: - (i) Designates at least one key audit partner; 4i (Ref: Para.
+- (h) The firm: - (i) Establishes appropriate policies or procedures that ensure that the firm's personnel and any other individuals whose services are placed at the firm's disposal or under the firm's control, and who are directly involved in audit activities, have appropriate knowledge and experience for the duties assigned; and - (ii) Has in place adequate remuneration policies, including profit-sharing policies, providing sufficient performance incentives to secure audit quality, including provision that the amount of revenue that the firm derives from providing non-audit services to the audited entity shall not form part of the performance evaluation and remuneration of any person involved in, or able to influence the carrying out of, the audit. - (i) For each audit of financial statements, the firm: - (i) Designates at least one key audit partner;4i (Ref: Para.
 A137-2-A137-3) - (ii) Applies as its main criteria in selecting such a key audit partner the need to secure: - a.
 The quality of the audit; and - b.
 The firm's independence and competence in carrying out the audit; - (iii) Ensures the key audit partner is actively involved in carrying out the audit. - (j) For audits of financial statements, the firm provides the key audit partner(s) with sufficient resources and with personnel that have the necessary competence and capabilities to carry out the firm's duties appropriately.